haasn/mpvhq-old/DOCS/man/vo.rst

     ``pre-shader=<file>``, ``post-shader=<file>``, ``scale-shader=<file>``
         Custom GLSL fragment shaders.

+        source-shader
+            This gets applied directly onto the source planes, before any sort of upscaling or conversion whatsoever.
+For YCbCr content, this means it gets applied on the luma and chroma planes separately.
         pre-shader
             This gets applied after conversion to RGB and before linearization and upscaling.
 Operates on non-linear RGB (same as input).